Top-Rated Business Valuation Attorneys

 A business valuation is the process and procedures used to determine what a particular business is worth.
 Such a valuation can be used to determine the worth of the business as a whole, and also, consequently, the economic value of an owner’s separate interest in the business.

-A valuation of a business is typically necessary when the company decides to sell its business, or when one or more of the owners departs the company thereby triggering a buyout or redemption agreement.
+Valuation of a business is typically necessary when the company decides to sell its business, or when one or more of the owners departs the company thereby triggering a buyout or redemption agreement.
 However, a business may also be valued for various purposes such as mergers and acquisitions, sale of securities, and other taxable events.
-Furthermore, a valuation can also become necessary if there is a shareholders’ deadlock or other disagreements, or if there is another issue affecting an owner’s ownership interest, such as divorce proceedings or estate contests.
-Accordingly, a this documentation is then necessary to determine the exact value of an ownership interest in a company.
+Furthermore, a business valuation may be necessary if there is a shareholders’ deadlock, other disagreements, or if there is another issue affecting an owner’s ownership interest.
+This could include a divorce proceeding or estate contest.
+Accordingly, this documentation is then necessary to determine the exact value of an owner’s interest in a company.

 Types Of Business Valuations

-Typically, there are three business valuation approaches: (1) asset approach; (2) market approach; and, (3) income approach.
-The asset approach is based off of the economic principle that a business is a set of assets and liabilities, which can be used to construct the picture of a business value.
-A market approach, on the other hand, uses the signs from the real market to determine what a business is worth by comparing similar businesses and what they sell for.
-Finally, the income approach looks at the future expectation of the money that the company is expected to make to determine the value of the company.
-In addition to the financial considerations used to determine the business value, non-financial considerations, such the businesses’ location or brand name, are often also considered and included in the valuation of a company in an attempt to reach the most accurate value.
+Typically, there are three business valuation approaches (1) asset approach; (2) market approach; and, (3) income approach.
+The asset approach is based on the economic principle that a business is a set of assets and liabilities, which can be used to construct a picture of a business’s value.
+A market approach, on the other hand, uses the signs from the real market to determine what a business is worth by comparing similar businesses to create a responsible sale price.
+Finally, the income approach looks at the future expectation of the money that the company will make to determine the value of the company.
+In addition to the financial considerations used to determine the business value, non-financial considerations, such as the businesses’ location or brand name, are often also considered and included in the valuation of a company in an attempt to achieve the most accurate value.